-25.3.6 Vehicles Approved for Display
+25.3.6 Vehicles approved for display

-If the motorized vehicle meets the fuel capacity measuring requirements and is allowed to be placed on indoor display, the following requirements, of the current Houston Fire Code, shall be strictly adhered to.
+A motor vehicle that has satisfied the permitting requirements, the aforementioned fuel capacity measuring requirements, and has been approved for display, shall strictly adhere to the following requirements while on display:

+25.3.6.1 Batteries

+Batteries must be disconnected after the vehicle is placed on display.
+If the battery disconnect switch is included in the vehicle it must be turned to the off position and secured in an approved manner.

+25.3.6.2 Fuel tanks and fill openings

+Fuel tanks and fill openings shall be closed and sealed to prevent tampering.

+25.3.6.3 Fueling

+Vehicles shall not be fueled or defueled within the building.

+25.3.6.4 LP gas cylinders

-- 25.3.6.1 Batteries must be disconnected after being placed on display or if the battery disconnect switch is included in the vehicle it may be turned to the off position and secured in an approved manner. - 25.3.6.2 Fuel tanks and fill openings shall be closed and sealed to prevent tampering. - 25.3.6.3 Vehicles shall not be fueled or defueled within the building. - 25.3.6.4 Lp-Gas cylinders shall be new and unused unless prior written approval has been given by the Fire Marshal.
-The vendor or his representative will disconnect piping from the cylinder and valves will be open to verify the cylinder is void of gas.
-Any tools required shall be provided by the vendor. - 25.3.6.5 Motorized vehicles using LP-Gas for special flame effects shall comply with LSB Guidelines for Art Car/Equipment Vehicle Inspections.
+LP gas cylinders shall be new and unused unless prior written approval has been given by the Fire Marshal.
+The vendor or his representative must disconnect any piping from the cylinder and open any valves to verify that the cylinder is void of gas.
+Tools for these required steps shall be provided by the vendor.

-1 City of Houston Fire Code, International Fire Code, 2006 edition, as amended.

-APPENDIX "A"
+25.3.6.5 Motorized vehicles with LP gas

+Motorized vehicles that use LP gas for special flame effects shall comply with the LSB Guidelines for Art Car/Equipment Vehicle Inspections.

-Houston Fire Department Vehicle Safety Inspection Checklist For Indoor Display of Liquid or Gas-Fueled Motorized Vehicles
+Houston Fire Department

+Vehicle Safety Inspection Checklist For Indoor Display of Liquid or Gas-Fueled Motorized Vehicles

-Date of Inspection: Ve
+Date of Inspection: Venue:

-Name e of Event:
+Name of Eve ent:

-Booth Number Exhibitor Name
+Booth Number: Exhibitor Name:

-Moto rized Vehicle Typ e:
+Motorized Ve ehicle Type:

-☐ Car ☐ Truck □ Boat ☐ Personal Watercraft
+□Car □Truck □ Boat □Personal Watercraft

-☐ Motor-Drive en cycle ☐ Aircraft

-☐ Other (specify):
+□Motor-Drive en cycle □Aircraft □ Other (Please specify):

-der to comply v rements must be of Houston I Fire Code Regulations, the following ng
+In order to comust be adh e City of Housto n Fire Code Regulations, the following requirements

-ne-fourth (1/4) capacity or 5 gallon of measuring the fuel amount shall building.)
+Fuel in fuel tanks shall not exceed one fourth (1/4) capacity or 5 gallons, whichever is least.
+An accurate means of measuring the fuel amount shall be provided.
+(Prerequisite to entry into the building)

-□ Batteries m ust be disconnected.
+Batteries must be disconnected.

-Fuel tanks a uel tanks and fill openings shall be closed and sealed to prevent tampering.
+Fuel tanks and fill openings shall be closed and sealed to prevent tampering.

-been given disconnect p cylinders shall be new and unused unless prior written approval has en by the Fire Marshal.
-The Vendor or his representative will be opened to verify the cylinde propane gas.
-Any tools required shall be provided be the vendor.
+been giver disconnec n by the Fire Ma t any piping from new and unused unless prior written approval has rshal.
+The Vendor or his representative must in the cylinder and open any valves to verify that the bls for these required steps shall be provided by the

-Approved for display.

-Rejected for dis

-Reas on(s) for rejection า:

-Fire I nspector (Print):
+□ Appro oved for disp lay.

+□ Reje cted for displ ay.

+Reason(s) fo or rejection:

+Fire Inspecto or (Print)

-Signa ature of Fire Inspe ector:
+Signature of Fire Inspecto or